|

-The ms Rotterdam accommodates 1,316 passengers in roughly half
+The ms Rotterdam accommodates 1,404 passengers in

 As on most cruise ships, staterooms are priced by size and